charlie-bloor/vf/README.md

    |`Musicalog.Domain`|Class Library containing entity types|
    |`Musicalog.TestUtilities`|Class Library containing the `MockBase` unit test base class|

+    To keep the Web API controllers clean, each request is handled by its own implementation of `IRequestHandler<>`.
+The deeper folder/file structure in `Musicalog.Core` is worth examining in this regard.

 1. **Unit tests**

     There wasn't time to add lots of unit tests.
 Instead, a single deep example is available in `AddAlbumCommandHandlerTests` (`Musicalog.Core.Tests` project).
 It includes a reusable implementation of auto-mocking in its base class that can be used in most unit tests.
 The base class is in project `Musicalog.TestUtilities`.